bradleybonitatibus/vertigo/README.md

 The `Entity` has a receiver function that can scan the header and data into a user-provided struct pointer.

+You can provide an `interface{}` (pointer to a struct) type to the `entity.ScanStruct` function, and as long as your struct has a `vertex` tag with the corresponding feature name, it will load the values into the struct.

 ## Example

 The following is an example of leveraging the Vertex AI Featurestore for a "customer" entity.